massdonati/tambo/README.md

-Tambo is a versatile and logging framework.
+Tambo is a versatile logging framework currently in development.